yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

 <br>
 ## Introduction
 <div class="f">
 This program was modified from one of the insurance products that I devised.
 It launched market on November 30<sup>th</sup>, and had pretty good sales record.
-The insurance contract has premium payment peiord of 20 years and provides benefits as follow:<br><br>
+The insurance contract has premium payment peiord of 20 years and provides benefits as follows:<br><br>

 <font color="black"><b>1.
 Death/ Total disability benefit:</b></font><br>
 during the premium payment peroid (<=the 20th policy year):<br>